-In a recent RetailWire discussion, Ralph Jacobson commented as devils advocate, “Do I want my low-margin, high-cost business to be driven by an ever-increasing average hourly wage rate by keeping people longer-term and being forced to pay them more because they've worked for me longer when labor is my largest controllable expense, beyond the COGS?
+In a related RetailWire discussion, Ralph Jacobson commented as Devil's Advocate, “Do I want my low-margin, high-cost business to be driven by an ever-increasing average hourly wage rate by keeping people longer-term and being forced to pay them more because they've worked for me longer when labor is my largest controllable expense, beyond the COGS?
 Turnover may not always be a bad thing.”

-Many restaurants are averaging a turnover rate of 60%.
-Here are several reasons why turnover happens:
+Many restaurants average a turnover rate of 60%.
+There are several reasons why staff turnover happens:

-The attitude many of these associates bring to the job is one factor.
-Servers often feel the job is a step down from other jobs and therefore hate what they are doing.
-Others initially believe that it’s an easy job but don’t get the connection that good service produces better tips.
+The attitude many employees bring to the job is one factor.
+For example, servers often feel the job is a step down from other restaurant staff jobs and therefore hate what they are doing.
+Others initially believe it’s an easy job but don’t understand that good service produces better tips.
 So when easy money (especially from tips) doesn’t appear, they leave.

-And of course, we know there is nothing easy at all about being a server...
+And, of course, we know there is nothing easy about being a server...

-When guests are seated, and the server approaches the table, he says, “Hi, I’m John and I will be taking care of you today.”
-If he is a really good waiter and values his job, he will be trained to think to himself, “I’m John and the better experience I provide you and the more I can encourage you to treat yourself well, the more tips I’ll make, and the more my boss will reward me with better shifts.”
-And he will do it all without the customers feel like he was being pushy.
+When guests are seated, and the server approaches the table, he says, “Hi, I’m John, and I will be taking care of you today.”
+If he is a really good waiter and values his job, he will be trained to think to himself, “I’m John and the better experience I provide you and the more I can encourage you to treat yourself well, the more tips I’ll make, and the more the restaurant manager will reward me with better shifts.”
+And he will do it all without the customers feeling like he was being pushy.

-And the last reason is employers hire out of desperation; they need someone who can fill a shift, they don’t have the time to hire the best person.
-Often the hiring decision is based just on the servers’ availability to work Mon-Fri from 5 to 9.
-That’s an awful solo criteria.
-You need a person who is engaging, who tries to win you over, and who you would enjoy spending time with.
+And the last reason is employers hire out of desperation; the restaurant manager needs someone who can fill a shift, and they don’t have the time to hire the best person.
+Often the hiring decision is based on the servers’ availability to work specific days and hours.
+That’s an awful solo criterion.
+You need an engaging person, who tries to win you over, and who you would enjoy spending time with.
 And they often don’t fit into a schedule 100% of the time.
 You’ll probably have to work around them just a bit.

-A lot of turnover can be avoided with careful hiring ...
+A lot of turnovers can be avoided with careful hiring ...

-There’s training and there’s training.
-Sure a new server will learn how to roll setups the proper way, but do they know how they should they talk to your diners?
+There’s training, and there’s training.
+Sure, a new server will learn how to roll setups properly, but do they know how to talk to your diners?
 If not, they’ll probably give the same bad service as at the last place they worked.
-Spend the time to show your newbie what makes your restaurant different, better, a place people come back to again and again. (bob link to Roy’s)
+Spend the time to show your newbie what makes your restaurant different, better, a place people come back to again and again.

 Restaurateurs’ number one interview question should be: “Tell me a time you went out of your way for a customer on a previous job?”

-Usually those types come with some restrictions to scheduling.
-You want people who are able to involve themselves with your customers, are not afraid of talking with them and aren’t caught up in the robot-like qualities of the job.
+Usually, those types come with some restrictions to scheduling.
+You want employee engagement - people who can involve themselves with your customers, are not afraid of talking with them and aren’t caught up in the robot-like qualities of the job.
 The employees you want to hire like to be a part of the world - not shy away from it.

-A server has direct contact with your customers; theirs is a unique position that isn’t just about job duties but how about they represent you and your restaurant.
+A server has direct contact with your customers; this is a unique position that isn’t just about job duties but how they represent you and your restaurant.

-These are by no means all the ways to reduce restaurant turnover and increase employee retention, but focusing on who you allow to represent your restaurant is a big start.
+These are not all ways to reduce restaurant turnover and increase employee retention, but focusing on whom you allow to be representing your restaurant is a big start.